 In the 1980s and 1990s, her cartoons, reviews and essays appeared in independent magazines such as Factsheet Five, Off Our Backs, and the Alternative Press Review.
 Michelle holds a Bachelor of Arts degree from the University of Oregon.
 She attended graduate school in Journalism and Communications.

 After twenty years of academic, business and technical writing, Michelle returned to creative writing.
 In 2011 she self-published The Guest Room of the Heart, poetry drawing on a love for the details of day to day life.
 Michelle has joined National Novel Writing Month events since 2010, resulting in one-act plays, paranormal short stories, a murder mystery, and a nonfiction book about women’s fitness at midlife.
-She writes in multiple fiction genres, most often mystery, magical realism, fantasy, ghost stories or supernatural fiction, satire, and romance.
+She writes in multiple fiction genres, most often mystery, paranormal or supernatural fiction, satire, erotica and romance.

 As an artist and writer Michelle is especially intrigued by